 Day Two: Go Deeper Into Savannah

 Have breakfast at your hotel or a nearby cafe

 If you’re visiting on the weekend, check out the fried green tomato Benedict at B. Matthew’s Eatery.

 Tour a Historic Home

 There are plenty of historic homes to tour in Savannah.
 Here are some options:

 The Juliette Gordon Low Birthplace is a must for former Girl Scouts — Juliette Gordon Low founded the organization!
 She also had a very interesting life and a beautiful home.

 The Owens-Thomas House is the top recommendation of the Savannah Architecture Tour and admission is included as part of the Telfair Museums, including the Jepson Center for the Arts, which I mention below.

 Kate recommends: the avocado toast is fabulous, but the true standout here is the lavender spiced mocha.
-My new favorite coffee in the world!
+I’ve probably sent more readers to have the lavender spiced mocha than any other coffee, anywhere in the world!

 I recommend making a reservation here in advance if possible.
 If you’re traveling solo, head to the bar.
 I met two fellow solo female travelers there and we shared our dishes!